leobudima/elogii-blog/content/how-to-effectively-plan-your-deliveries-planning-at-a-depot-level-vs-centralized-multi-depot-planning.md

 +++
 categories = ["Delivery Planning"] date = 2020-03-22T23:00:00Z
-description = "An overview of planning at a depot level versus a more centralized system.
-Both aim to overcome the same logistical challenges, but only one type of planning is right for you, and your path to success and scalability." image = "/blog/uploads/single-depot-and-multi-depot-planning.jpg" tags = ["Delivery Planning", "Single-Depot Planning", "Multi-Depot Planning", "Last-Mile Delivery", "Route Optimization", "Route Planning"] title = "How to Effectively Plan Your Deliveries: Planning at a Depot Level vs. Centralized Multi-Depot Planning"
+description = "How to effectively plan your deliveries?
+How to improve planning at a depot level?
+Or is it better to use centralized multi-depot planning?" image = "/blog/uploads/single-depot-and-multi-depot-planning.jpg" tags = ["Delivery Planning", "Single-Depot Planning", "Multi-Depot Planning", "Last-Mile Delivery", "Route Optimization", "Route Planning"] title = "How to Effectively Plan Your Deliveries: Planning at a Depot Level vs. Centralized Multi-Depot Planning"